zeek/zeek-docs/scripts/base/frameworks/netcontrol/plugins/debug.zeek.rst

    plugin simply logs the operations it receives.

-   :do_something: If true, the plugin will claim it supports all operations; if
+   :param do_something: If true, the plugin will claim it supports all operations; if
                  false, it will indicate it doesn't support any.